Distress in cancer caregiving: Interventions for Young Adults/Adolescent Caregivers

 Interventions targeting young adults or adolescents (15–25 years) are especially needed, as in comparison with younger children, they are more likely to avoid coping or talking about their feelings related to the death of a sibling from cancer.
 This age group, who has experienced the death of a parent or sibling to cancer, has been shown to have an increased likelihood for several adverse psychosocial impacts including separation anxiety disorder, self-harm, substance abuse disorder, and conduct disorder.
 Interventions that target unmet needs reported by young adults and adolescents, such as social support and help with coping skills, could prevent grief and distress post-loss.
 Support groups for young adults and adolescents who have lost a parent to cancer have been shown to improve life satisfaction and global wellbeing.

 Music Therapy

-Music therapy is another type of psychosocial intervention used to reduce distress among caregivers of people with cancer.
+Music therapy is another psychosocial intervention used to reduce distress among caregivers of people with cancer.
 There are mixed opinions as to whether music therapy makes a difference or not on cancer caregiver distress due to limited research and biases.
 Some studies showed that music therapy could ease symptoms of anxiety, depression, and distress in caregivers while also promoting reflection, relaxation, and communication.
-Shared music-making for caregivers can strengthen relationships and help build community.
+Shared music-making for caregivers has been shown to strengthen relationships and help build community.